lbryio/spec/index.md

 Multiple claims can exist for the same name.
 They are all stored in the leaf node for that name, sorted in decreasing order by the total amount of credits backing each claim.

-For more details on the specific claimtrie impelementation, see [the source code](https://github.com/lbryio/lbrycrd/blob/master/src/claimtrie.cpp).
+For more details on the specific claimtrie implementation, see [the source code](https://github.com/lbryio/lbrycrd/blob/master/src/claimtrie.cpp).

 #### Claim States